Jay Rodgers: Chicago Bears

 On January 25, 2015, the Chicago Bears named Rodgers the defensive line coach, reuniting with Fox who had been named their head coach.
 In his first season with the Bears, they went 6–10 and missed the playoffs, though nose tackle Eddie Goldman made the 2015 All-Rookie team.

-During the 2016 offseason, the Bears drafted defensive end Jonathan Bullard in the third round (72nd pick) of the 2016 NFL Draft and added Roy Robertson-Harris as an undrafted free agent.
+During the 2016 offseason, the Bears drafted defensive end Jonathan Bullard in the third round (72nd pick) of the 2016 NFL draft and added Roy Robertson-Harris as an undrafted free agent.
 They also re-signed Mitch Unrein and added Akiem Hicks, but let Jarvis Jenkins go to the New York Jets.
 During the 2016 season, the Bears went 3–13, the franchise's worst record since the NFL expanded to 16 games.

 During the 2017 season, the Bears went 5–11, missed the playoffs, and Fox was fired.
 After Matt Nagy was named the new head coach of the Bears, he elected to keep defensive coordinator Vic Fangio and his staff.
-In the 2018 NFL Draft, the Bears drafted defensive lineman Bilal Nichols and Kylie Fitts in the 5th (145th pick) and 6th (181st pick) respectively.
+In the 2018 NFL draft, the Bears drafted defensive lineman Bilal Nichols and Kylie Fitts in the 5th (145th pick) and 6th (181st pick) respectively.
 In 2018, the Bears went 12–4, the first winning season since 2012 and playoff appearance since 2010.
 Under Rodgers, defensive end Akiem Hicks made the 2019 Pro Bowl, the first defensive end from the Bears to do so since Julius Peppers in 2012.
 Rodgers received the John Teerlinck Award as the best defensive line coach in the NFL; the 2018 Bears line helped the defense lead the league in categories like rushing yards allowed per game (80) and points allowed per game (17.7).

 During the 2019 offseason, Fangio left the Bears to become the head coach of the Denver Broncos and he was replaced by former Indianapolis head coach Chuck Pagano.
 Robertson-Harris was also re-signed.

+Los Angeles Chargers

+On January 20, 2021, Rodgers was hired by the Los Angeles Chargers to serve as the outside linebackers coach, as well as the run game coordinator.
+On December 15, 2023, after the firings of head coach Brandon Staley and general manager Tom Telesco, Rodgers was also fired by the Chargers.

+Atlanta Falcons

+He served as the defensive line coach for the Atlanta Falcons for the 2024 season.
+On January 11, 2025, Rodgers was fired by the Atlanta Falcons after spending one season as the team's defensive line coach.